utox39/zigfetch/README.md

 ## Roadtrip

-- Add ASCII art for each operating system and linux distro
+- [ ] Add ASCII art for each operating system and linux distro
-- Add GPU info for Linux
+- [ ] Add GPU info for Linux
-- Add packages info for Linux
+- [ ] Add packages info for Linux
+- [ ] Add user customization

 ## Contributing
 If you would like to contribute to this project just create a pull request which I will try to review as soon as possible.